giftos1/programming-guide/Programming-Patterns.md

 - Use *for loops* for **definite** iteration, like `for item in sequence...`
 - Use *while loops* for **indefinite** iteration, like `while condition...`

-Using a while loop and maintaining your own counter (e.g. using a while loop to iterate through the numbers from 1 to 10) would be considered an *anti-pattern*, since this is what for loops are for!
+Using a while loop and maintaining your own counter (e.g., using a while loop to iterate through the numbers from 1 to 10) would be considered an *anti-pattern*, since this is what for loops are for!
-Using a for loop and maintaining your own counter (e.g. iterating through elements in a list and manually using +1 for the index) would also be poor, since for loops can do this for you.
+Using a for loop and maintaining your own counter (e.g., iterating through elements in a list and manually using +1 for the index) would also be poor, since for loops can do this for you.

 ### For loops (definite iteration)
 For loops are mostly used when you want to do something with each item in a sequence.